 SAP Data Hub 2.x no longer supports the NFS protocol (See SAP Note 2712050)

 Ceph is a scale-out, distributed object store which provides excellent performance, scalability, and reliability.
-In most use cases clients use Linux kernel libraries to read and write object and block data directly to/from a storage node in the SES cluster.
+In most use cases, clients use Linux kernel libraries to read and write object and block data directly to/from a storage node in the SES cluster.
 SES also provides gateway options to support data access via iSCSI, NFS, S3, and Swift protocols.

 The storage capacity of the SES solution can be expanded easily by integrating additional storage nodes to the cluster.
 Exiting storage nodes will take care of redistributing the data to the newly added nodes without interrupting the availability of storage services to the clients.